 Imagine noticing your teen reaching for an energy drink before school, sports practice, or a late-night study session.
 You might wonder if it’s just a harmless boost or something to be concerned about.

-Energy drinks have become increasingly popular among teens, but medical experts, including the American Academy of Pediatrics (AAP), advise that
+Energy drinks have become increasingly popular among teens, but medical experts, including the American Academy of Pediatrics (AAP), advise that energy drinks are not recommended for children and adolescents.

-comprehensive care for adolescents and support families in making safe, informed health decisions.
+At Pomona Valley Health Centers, we provide comprehensive care for adolescents and support families in making safe, informed health decisions.

 In this blog, we’ll cover: